eathanwys/MTH-3300/README.md

 # MTH-3300
-This repository pertains to MTH 3300 at Baruch College
+This repository contains files pertaining to MTH 3300 at Baruch College